Some affiliate links are provided below. Learn more.

 I wanted to make my napkin rings using only what I already had in my craft room/shed.
 The supplies list below reflects that.

 - Jute twine, pulled apart by hand until the fibres were separated.

 - A hot glue gun

 - 18 gauge wire (or similar)

 To begin, I made the polymer eggs following the method outlined in this post.
-I skipped painting the eggs, using the pastels, and applying the protective spray, which meant that the eggs look less than 5 minutes to make.
+I skipped painting the eggs, using the pastels, and applying the protective spray, which meant that the eggs look less than 5 minutes to make (sans cooking time).